 Our almoner service allows us to alleviate isolation and loneliness, a particular problem for the elderly and disabled who may have little contact with others.
-A chat over a cup of tea can mean the world to somebody who does not have family or friends living nearby, or cannot get out due to poor health or old age.
+A chat over a cup of tea can mean the world to somebody who does not have family or friends living nearby or cannot get out due to poor health or old age.

 Almoners find their role very rewarding and we are always looking for new recruits.
 All that is needed is a newstrade connection and a willingness to lend a sympathetic listening ear.
 You are free to dedicate as little or as much time as you wish.

-Please note that full training is available on all aspects of the role of almoner.
-You will be issued with an informative induction pack before you are asked to visit anybody and you will also be given the opportunity to attend an almoner workshop.
+Please note that full training is available on all aspects of the role of an almoner.
+You will be issued with an informative induction pack before you are asked to visit a beneficiary and you will also be given the opportunity to attend an almoner workshop.
 Telephone support from our welfare team is available at all times.
 Almoners do not need any specific welfare knowledge as all welfare matters are referred back to the welfare staff at head office.

+“I enjoy being an almoner as it gives me the opportunity to give something back to society.”
 Mike Buckmaster, joined WHSmith Wholesale in 1959 and worked his way up to senior management until he retired in 1998.
-He became an almoner in Oxfordshire 11 years ago, taking on 2 beneficiaries, which has since gradually increased to 9 households.
+He became an almoner in Oxfordshire 16 years ago, taking on 2 beneficiaries, which has since gradually increased to 9 households.

 Mike says “I enjoy being an almoner as it gives me the opportunity to give something back to society.
-It also ensures, where possible, Newstraid is able to help the beneficiaries where it is needed.
+It also ensures, where possible, NewstrAid is able to help the beneficiaries where it is needed.
 I have seen for myself the way the financial help has put a smile on faces.